jaspector

 M-F during Town Hall business hours

-Do I need a building permit in Town of Moorcroft, WY?
+01 Do I need a building permit in Moorcroft, WY?

 Building permits must be obtained at Town Hall before beginning any building project.
 Permit is required for new construction, additions, and likely significant alterations/remodels (confirm scope with Building Inspector)

-How do I apply for a building permit in Town of Moorcroft, WY?
+02 How do I apply for a building permit in Moorcroft, WY?

-What work is exempt from building permits in Town of Moorcroft, WY?
+03 What work is exempt from building permits in Moorcroft, WY?

+Not all construction work requires a permit in Moorcroft, WY.
 The following work is generally exempt: Owner-builder exemption: It is unclear whether owner-builders performing their own work are exempt from the contractor licensing requirement.
 Confirm with Town Hall..
 Note: Contractor licenses must be renewed each January.
 Lapsed licenses mean the contractor is not authorized to work in Moorcroft until renewed.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Moorcroft, WY?
+04 How do I schedule a building inspection in Moorcroft, WY?